hzhu2020/hzhu2020.github.io/_pages/about.md

 Openings
 ======
-Positions are available for postdocs and students.
+Positions are available for students.